Turkey suspends all league games after club president punches referee at a top-flight match

 Turkish President Recep Tayyip Erdogan also condemned the attack.

 “Sports means peace and brotherhood.
 The sport is incompatible with violence.
-We will never allow violence to take place in Turkish sports,” he wrote on X, the social media platform formerly known as Twitter.
+We will never allow violence to take place in Turkish sports,” he wrote on X.

-Koca, who is reported to have heart problems, was hospitalized as a precaution, but would be taken into custody following treatment, Interior Minister Ali Yerlikaya said.
-Two other people who also attacked Meler on the pitch were detained for questioning, he added.
+Violence in soccer is commonplace in Turkey and some other European countries despite efforts to crack down on it.

-Meler was hospitalized with a slight fracture near his eye but was not in a serious condition.
+On Monday, Greece announced that all top-flight soccer matches would be played without fans in the stadiums for the next two months following a sport-related riot last week that left a police officer with life-threatening injuries.

 AP soccer: https://apnews.com/hub/soccer